Chia-Network/chia-docs/docs/03consensus/signage_points_and_infusion_points.md

 Each sub-slot in both the challenge chain and the reward chain is divided into 64 smaller VDFs.
 Between each of these smaller VDFs is a point called a **signage point**.
 Timelords publish the VDF output and proof when they reach each signage point.

-  >Note that the challenge and reward chains both have signage points.
+  >The challenge and reward chains both have signage points.
 The infused challenge chain, however, does not.

 The signage points occur every 9.375 seconds (64 signage points per 600-second sub-slot).
 The number of iterations between each signage point is **sp_interval_iterations**, which is equal to sub-slot_iterations / 64.

 The challenge at the start of the sub-slot is also a valid signage point.
 As each of the 64 signage points in the sub-slot is reached, those points are broadcast, starting from the fastest timelord's full node, and propagating to every other full node on the network.